 There did tend to be a consistent shore break which made it tricky to get in without getting pummelled.
 Once you were past that though you could float to your heart’s content, only needing to be mindful of man-eating sharks without the addition of rogue waves.

 To avoid worrying about sharks altogether, Coogee has three beach pools.
 Three!
 Most beaches only have one if any at all.
-One of the pools is for women and children only, there is a pool right on the beach for everyone and a larger well maintained pool for laps where you have to pay entry.
+One of the pools is for women and children only – the excellent McIver Ladies Baths, there is a pool right on the beach for everyone, and a larger well-maintained pool for laps where you have to pay entry.

-I swam at the beachside pool a couple of times but there was another swimming area that I was a lot more interested in.
+I swam at the beachside pool and McIver Ladies Baths a few times, but there was another swimming area that I was a lot more interested in.